guigui42/gammuwrapper/README.md

 - Docker installation

 Tested with Huawei E169
-But should work with any [Gammu](https://wammu.eu/smsd/)  compatible usb dongle
+But should work with any [Gammu](https://wammu.eu/smsd/)  compatible usb modem

 ### Docker install